abhigya-maskay/duetmacs-docs/04-Epics/V1-Foundation/01-Project-Bootstrap/Stories/001-cli-version-help-bootstrap/implementation-checklist.md

   - Test:
     - T-CLI-CLR-001: `NO_COLOR=1 duet-rpc --help` → no ANSI sequences.
     - T-CLI-CLR-002: `duet-rpc --no-color --help` → no ANSI regardless of TTY.
+    - Unit: Lack of ANSI support disables color regardless of TTY.

 - [x] 5.
 Shape final help text
   - Code: Configure help: synopsis `duet-rpc [COMMAND] [OPTIONS]`; subcommands `version`, `doctor`, `rpc`, `prompt` with one-liners; footer “See 'duet-rpc <command> --help' for more information.”
 Use `optparse-applicative` defaults for structure.